megai2/d912pxy/README.md

  If you asked to run debug version do this

    0. Debug version writes ton of data, do not run it for long time!
-   1. Run d912pxy/remove.bat
+   1. Install Release_d  version [from here](https://github.com/megai2/d912pxy/releases).
-   2. Run d912pxy/install_debug.bat
+   2. Run game, reproduce situation.
-   3. Run game
-   4. Send the log file or/and Crash.dmp to github
+   3. Send the log file or/and Crash.dmp to github

 ## Case 3